 Fruit and Nut Granola

 The recipe changes according to what I have in my cupboard and I constantly change up the nuts, fruits and spices.
-Lately I’ve been adding a beaten egg white to the oat mixture before baking- its gives nicer clusters and a little protein boost.
+Lately I’ve been adding a couple of beaten egg whites to the oat mixture before baking- its gives nicer clusters and a little protein boost.
+Instead of canola oil try coconut oil- or even a light tasting olive oil.
+I’ve been doubling up the shredded coconut and adding raw unsalted pepitas, too.

 From Amy’s Table: Food for Family and Friends